maykar/plex_assistant/README.md

 ## Commands

 #### Fuzzy Matching
-A show's or movie's title and the Chromecast device used in your phrase are processed using a fuzzy search.
-Meaning you can say something like `"play walk in deed on the dawn tee"` and it will select the closest match `"Play The Walking Dead on the Downstairs TV."`.
-This even works for partial matches like `play Pets 2` will match `The Secret Life of Pets 2`.
+A show or movie's title and the Chromecast device used in your phrase are processed using a fuzzy search.
+Meaning it will select the closest match using your Plex media titles and available cast device names. `"play walk in deed on the dawn tee"` would become `"Play The Walking Dead on the Downstairs TV."`.
+This even works for partial matches. `play Pets 2` will match `The Secret Life of Pets 2`.

 #### You can say things like:
 * `"play the latest episode of Breaking Bad on the Living Room TV"`